1 Introduction to Educational Research and R

 Any research is driven by questions.
 (CC by SA https://soco-st.com/11103)

 In educational research, we have two major types of data, namely, qualitative and quantitative.
 The type of analysis we perform depends on the nature of the data.
 In this book, we mostly deal with quantitative data.
 The data analysis then informs us about the questions we had raised, we may find correlations between variables, or causal relations between them, we may even form a theory.
 For example, analysing student scores in our mother tongue study we might find a correlation between use mother tongue in primary grades and higher scores.
-The answer to our question is shared with peers in the form of publications in journals and presentations in conferences where it is put under scanner.
-This answer/theory may raise further questions and we are back to the first step.
-Thus research is a cyclic process.
+The answer to our question is shared with peers in the form of research reports, journals articles and presentations in conferences where it is put under scanner.
+This answer may raise further new questions and we are back to the first step.
+For example, analysing the mother tongue data might show a correlation with higher scores, but it might also reveal that teacher training with relevant language also matters.
+This leads to a new questions, new hypothesis, which required new data, and a new analysis.
+Thus research is often a cyclic process.

 The research cycle.
 At each step we are making certain assumptions that we may not be fully aware of.
 We start with questions and end up with more questions!

-In this view the, sometimes called as the research cycle, the research process is thus cyclic and involves continuous engagement between questions, assumptions, theory and data.
+This process is sometimes called as the research cycle and involves continuous engagement between questions, assumptions, theory and data.
 While often seen as a practical manifestation of the scientific method, the research cycle applies more broadly to various forms of inquiry, not just experimental science.
 There are several steps, involved in the research cycle as shown in the broadly oversimplified figure above.
-Though not often stated explicitly, such a view also arises from and assumes a specific philosophical views about the world.
+Though not often stated explicitly, such a view also arises from and assumes specific philosophical views about the natural world.
 We briefly touch upon these views next.

 Also inherent in both the positions above is the assumption that by studying the real (observing/experimenting) world we can understand it.
 This forms the basis of all our research.
 We will return to these issues several times later with context of interpreting our analysis of data, methodologies and inferring actionable outcomes.

 Of course, we are over simplifying the philosophical accounts here, going any further will take us to deeper philosophical waters than we intend to go at this stage.
 But this philosophical background is often ignored because it is so “obvious” as this belief is rarely questioned.
+They often go in as assumptions which we take for granted.
 But being aware of these issues helps us engage better with research methods and their implications.
 A reminder that all research inquiry rests on particular ways of seeing and understanding the world and all our knowledge about the natural world is tentative and subject to change.

 3 What type of questions can we ask?